 Roger was one of the original partners that founded OTSN and the Chicago Toy Soldier Show.
 He and his wife purchased the Show from Roger’s partners in 2016.
 Roger is a retired high school administrator.
 Roger has collected Britains, Elastolin, Mignot, and most recently Marx toy soldiers.
 He also collects and sells British militaria, focusing on Scottish regiments.
 Currently, Roger collects toy soldiers that represent Scottish regiments.
 Roger is CEO of CTSS, Inc. and serves as Show manager.

 Jan is Roger’s wife and business partner.
-Jan teaches full-time in Walden University’s doctoral program in business administration.
-She is a long-time examiner for the Baldrige Performance Excellence Program and a Certified Quality Engineer.
+Jan directs research quality and teaches in Walden University’s doctoral program in business administration.
+She is a master examiner for the Baldrige Performance Excellence Program and a Certified Quality Engineer.
 Jan collects Britain’s miniature garden and zoo figures.
 Jan is CTSS quality manager.

 Judy is Jan’s sister and is recently retired from a long career in children’s literature and educational publishing.
 She was co-founder, with her late husband, of an educational publishing company.
 She has also served on local school boards and held the board chair position for an independent day/boarding school in the Northeast.
 Judy is CTSS publicity manager.